hummingbird-me/api-docs/README.md

 Legacy documentation is available on Apiary: https://kitsu.docs.apiary.io/

 The API documentation is currently being converted from API Blueprint to OpenAPI 3.
-You can view the progress at: https://hummingbird-me.github.io/api-docs
+You can view the progress at: https://hummingbird-me.github.io/api-docs and https://github.com/hummingbird-me/api-docs/issues/71

 ## Contributing